torviswesley/legoeso-pdf-manager/readme.txt

 == Changelog ==

 = 1.2.2 =
-* Implemented new DataTable widget child rows to show document metadata
+* Implemented new DataTable widget child rows to allow access to document metadata.
-* Removed support Bootstrap v5.2.0-beta1
+* Removed Bootstrap v5.2.0-beta1 support
-* Add support for jQuery Ui widgets
+* Added support for jQuery Ui widgets
 * Implemented jQuery Ui progressbar
-* Improved performance working with large files
+* Improved performance working with large files.
-* Added WP Cron scheduled clean-up to remove unmapped and unused files weekly, zip files created by the plugin will expire and deleted after 7 days.
+* Added WP Cron scheduled clean-up to remove unmapped and unused files weekly, and zip files created by the plugin will expire and be deleted after 7 days.

 == Upgrade Notice ==